LESSONS FROM CAMBRIDGE'S MAGAZINE BEACH

 The second phase of the Magazine Beach restoration will include restoring the riverbank, paving pathways, installing site furnishings, installing a water play area and playground, removing excess pavement, fixing traffic flow issues, improving parking and drop off areas near the swimming pool, and fencing concerns as well as some vegetation concerns.

-The Magazine Beach Restoration project has consisted of about 20 public meetings regarding restoration of property and the total project cost has been approximately $4,500,000.
-An estimated $2,000,000 is needed to complete the work.
+The Magazine Beach Restoration project has consisted of about 20 public meetings regarding restoration of property, and the total project cost has been approximately $4,500,000, including an estimated $2,000,000 needed to complete the work.

 In Boston there are agreements with several companies/organizations to help sponsor the maintenance of certain aspects of city (Children’s Hospital sponsors the playground in Jackson Square).
 The DCR believes that sponsors may be willing to work with the Magazine Beach area, and anticipates sending out a press release asking for sponsors to partner with the DCR.
 There would be outlined parameters for the sponsorship, and the hope is that sending out a solicitation may attract corporations or non-profits that would be willing to work with the agency.